Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Paying down your revolving debt and limiting your spending is the best way to lower your credit utilization ratio.
 But there are other things you can do to help:

 • Ask for an increase.
 Once you’ve reported your income and your details are up-to-date, request a credit increase from your provider.
-Most providers allow an increase once every six months.
+Most providers allow an increase once every six to 12 months.
 Again, you can usually do this online, but you can also call the number on the back of your card.

 • Consider an installment loan.
 If you have lots of revolving debt with high interest rates, consider consolidating your debt with a low-interest personal loan.
 This shifts your revolving debt to installment debt, which isn’t counted in your credit utilization.